Why is now the time to bring “street (back-yard) soccer” to the United States?

-Coaches should not use tactical approaches that increase the likelihood of winning games at the expense of the players’ long-term development.
-Coaches who insist on using an approach that is too physical will be putting their players at a disadvantage in the long run, when opponents catch up in physical maturity.
-Players should be encouraged to play with creativity, inventiveness, effort and good technique, and they should be congratulated when they display these characteristics, even if the result on the scoreboard is a loss.
+Coaches should not use tactical approaches that increase the likelihood of winning games at the expense of the player’s long-term development.
+Coaches who insist on using an approach that is too physical will be putting their players at a disadvantage in the long run when opponents catch up in physical maturity.
+Players should be encouraged to play with creativity, inventiveness, effort, and good technique, and they should be congratulated when they display these characteristics, even if the result on the scoreboard is a loss.

-Coaches also must understand that creativity can’t be taught, and that it only can be nurtured in an appropriate environment.
+Coaches also must understand that creativity can’t be taught and that it only can be nurtured in an appropriate environment.
 Glimpses of creativity occur fairly often during youth soccer when an idea for a “crazy” move pops into a young player’s head and they try something new.
 Coaches need to understand that players usually will fail the first time they try something new.
 They probably will fail the next few times as well.
 Coaches need to be able to see what the players were trying to accomplish and encourage it.
 This approach requires a considerable shift in mentality for a majority of American youth coaches.
 It’s a potential roadblock that should not be trivialized.
 What this means is that when a player tries a no-look flick with the outside of the foot but totally misses the ball, the coach must recognize the idea and applaud it: “Nice try, you’ll get it next time.”

-However, most coaches rather would use such an incident to make a coaching point and instead show the player how to receive the ball and pass it square to a teammate to keep possession.
+However, most coaches rather would use such an incident to make a coaching point and instead show the player how to receive the ball and pass it straight to a teammate to keep possession.
 In doing so, the team benefits, but that moment of inspiration and creativity is lost from the game.
 Intentionally or unintentionally, the coach has discouraged players from trying that move or anything similarly creative the next time a “crazy” idea pops into their brains.

 Bringing the street to America